abraunegg/onedrive/docs/usage.md

 If you wish to explicitly use HTTP/1.1 you will need to use the `--force-http-11` flag or set the config option `force_http_11 = "true"` to force the application to use HTTP/1.1 otherwise all client operations will use whatever is the curl default for your distribution.

+## First Steps
-### Authorize the application with your OneDrive Account
+### Authorise the application with your OneDrive Account
-After installing the application you must authorize the application with your OneDrive Account.
+After installing the application you must authorise the application with your OneDrive Account.
 This is done by running the application without any additional command switches.

 Note that some companies require to explicitly add this app in [Microsoft MyApps portal](https://myapps.microsoft.com/).
 To add an (approved) app to your apps, click on the ellipsis in the top-right corner and choose "Request new apps".
 On the next page you can add this app.
 If its not listed, you should request through your IT department.